alamin39/TwitterLite/README.md

 - You will see empty timeline page.
 Because you didn't post any tweet yet and also not following anyone else.
 - Write a tweet by clicking pencil button.
 Then write tweet and upload a image by clicking camera image.
 - After clicking Tweet button you will see your Tweet on timeline page.
-- You can delete tweet simply by swiping left.
+- You can delete tweet from Timeline page simply by swiping left.
 - You can go to profile page by clicking profile image of navigation bar.
 By clicking Home tabbar, you can go back again to timeline page.
 - You can sign out by clicking right button of navigation bar.